Grief & Loss Therapy In San Antonio For Deep Thinkers

 Being surrounded by people yet feeling profoundly alone.

-Confusion because you “should” be further along by now.
+Confusion because you feel like you should be further along by now.

 Longing for connection with who or what you’ve lost.